 Bachelor Science (Economic Geography – Honours), Masters of Environmental Planning, Member Planning Institute of Australia, Graduate Australian Institute of Company Directors

 Alison is passionate about how places provide opportunities for people to participate in community life and live their best.

 She believes that working collaboratively in teams, and with our clients, will lead to great ideas and improve policy decision making.

-Alison is an Economic Geographer with a Master’s Degree in Environmental Planning.
-She has extensive professional experience providing public policy and strategic urban and transport planning advice to governments in Australia, New Zealand and North America.
-Alison’s career has seen her lead the preparation of long term integrated planning strategies with cross disciplinary teams.
-These strategies, for state and local governments, are founded on a rigorous process informed by evidence to ensure they are relevant, place specific and have an eye on implementation.
+Alison has provided public policy and strategic urban and transport planning advice to governments in Australia, New Zealand and North America.
+She has led the preparation of long term integrated planning strategies with cross-disciplinary teams.

-In addition to her technical expertise, Alison has experience in consulting operations and corporate governance.
-Alison has led both the Sydney and Melbourne Practices, and was a Director of the Company for two years.
-Alison has recently been appointed to the UNSW City Futures Research Centre Advisory Panel to guide the Centre’s activities.
+In addition to her technical expertise, Alison has successfully led teams at the project, practice and company scale.
+At SGS, Alison has led both the Sydney and Melbourne Practices and was a Director of the Company for two years before being appointed as CEO.

 Alison Chairs the UNSW City Futures Research Centre Advisory Panel, which guides the Centre’s priorities and activities.
 She is a Director of the Business Council of Co-ops and Mutuals (BCCM), the peak body for member-owned businesses that trade surplus to fulfil their purpose, and put people at the centre of the enterprise.

 Alison enjoys getting things done with happy teams.